On this page:

 A colonoscopy examines the whole length of the large bowel.
 It is still possible, however, that small polyps may be missed, especially if they are behind one of the many folds in the bowel or the bowel is not completely empty.

+Most colonoscopies are done as an outpatient procedure at a hospital.
 Before a colonoscopy, you will have a bowel preparation to clean your bowel.
 On the day of the procedure, you will usually be given a sedative or light anaesthetic so you don't feel any discomfort or pain.
 This will also make you drowsy and may put you to sleep.

 Less commonly used tests